Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 The Epiphone Limited Edition Bjorn Gelotte Les Paul Custom

-This Les Paul Custom, were Lester Polsfuss able to jump into the now and see it, would please him mightily as just what he was thinking about when he said he'd wanted an electric guitar which looked like a tuxedo.
-The only visual thing off would be the Epiphone head-stock, but Lester P. the man would have been very familiar with those too, and would have thought Epiphone looked wonderful.
+If Lester Polsfuss were able to see this Les Paul Custom, he would be pleased to see an electric guitar that looked like a tuxedo.
+The only visual thing off would be the Epiphone head-stock, but Lester P. would have been very familiar with those too, and he would have thought this Epiphone looked wonderful.

-There's no maple on this guitar, and Mr. Polsfuss had at one time, at least, thought there shouldn't be.
+There's no maple on this guitar, and Mr. Polsfuss had at one time thought there shouldn't be.
 What would be the point of the maple top on a guitar which would be finished in deep ebony black, anyway?
 Well, there would be some tonal considerations, but with EMG active pickups, those are obfuscated.

 This guitar is also available in white.
 In this Bjorn Gelotte Les Paul Custom, the white guitar is exactly the same as the black one, except for the color finish.
 The beautiful binding and gold hardware here make this guitar quite the visual stunner, as any Les Paul Custom should be.